 ✓ Don't get carried away with technological and marketing gadgets.
-Many small-business owners we speak with spend all sorts of money on items such as laptops, smart phones, and continual roving Internet capability because they feel the need to be "competitive" and "current."
+Many small-business owners I speak with spend all sorts of money on items such as laptops, personal digital assistants, and wireless Internet connections because they feel the need to be "competitive" and " current."
 Don't forget the virtues of picking up the phone or meeting in person - these forms of communication are much more personal ways of doing business.